 The singing sensation that is Lulu has been famous since she cracked the charts back in 1964 with Shout.
 But these days it is her face more than her voice that is drawing all the attention.
-The cold February day I had breakfast with her at a new private members' club in London she was wearing skin tight blue jeans, a cream leather jacket and was all gleaming skin and honeyed hair – at 61 she looks nothing short of amazing.
+The cold February day I had breakfast with her at a new private members' club in London she was wearing skin tight blue jeans, a cream leather jacket and was all gleaming skin and honeyed hair – now in her 60s, she looks nothing short of amazing.
 She won't be drawn on whether her looks are due to good genes or a good surgeon, but frankly if her radiance could be bottled most of us would buy it.

 She says she always worries about her skin and how she looks: "I have been under a microscope really since day one - but because I want to sing until I drop I have learned how to look and feel the best I can."
-Even at 15, when the single Shout propelled her to fame she claims to have had terrible skin: "I had lots of pictures taken of me and some were horrendous, I was worried they could see my spots, and I did have spots!”
-She adds: "I have been to see dermatologists – lots of them over the years - but not at the moment as now I only go if I have a specific problem."
+Even at 15, when the single Shout propelled her to fame, she claims to have had terrible skin: "I had lots of pictures taken of me and some were horrendous, I was worried they could see my spots, and I did have spots!”
+She adds: "I have been to see dermatologists – lots of them over the years - but not at the moment; now I only go if I have a specific problem."

 Because of these experiences one could argue she is rather obsessive about her appearance and she tells me that at just 16 she started eating brown rice to cleanse her system and mixed natural yoghurt and honey to put on her face.
 In later years she applied vitamin E capsules to her skin.
 She also made a startling confession: "I used to fly to LA in the 1970s just to buy my eye cream - and it was so greasy I had to keep it in the fridge as it contained ghee butter!
 He was a man who just made eye cream and is sadly dead now."